dcsil/VChart/README.md

-# COMPANY NAME
+# VChart

 ![Team Logo](./logo.png)

 #### Team Slack Channel: #team\-\<your\-company\-name\-here\>

-COMPANY NAME is a company founded in the THEME industry.
-COMPANY NAME aims to VISION STATEMENT.
+VChart is a company founded in the healthcare industry.
+VChart aims to support Canadian nurses by reducing the pressures and challenges they face in their roles, enabling them to focus more on patient care and well-being.

 Table of Contents
 ---